 At this age, you are best suited to build a solid financial foundation.
 You may not have a lot of money but you have more time at your disposal.

 - Start to save

 The earlier you start, the more time your money has to grow compared to starting at a later time.
-You can decide to contribute a certain percentage of your total income to a savings and retirement account such that you will have lump sum amount in your golden years when you retire.
+You can decide to contribute a certain percentage of your total income to investment or to a savings and retirement account such that you will have a lump sum amount in your golden years when you retire.

 - Create an emergency fund

 Emergency funds cater to all expenses that are unforeseen or unplanned for.
 Setting aside enough cash to cover for such expenses for three to six months keeps you safe from being caught unaware and which could cause a dent on your budget.

 - Avoid consumer debt

 At this age taking out outrageous debts is quite early.
 Accumulating debt at this young age will only make your financial future very stressful from collection calls by creditors.
 Therefore, it is advisable to avoid certain types of debts such as credit cards.
 Most shoppers use these cards despite their high-interest rates.
 Credit cards also have a tendency of encouraging consumers to over-shop and make purchases that are not necessary.
 To avoid such temptations, it is advisable that you make most of your purchases in cash.
 This will save you from impulse buying.